Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Do you think the public knows that when a project launches, the project party will snipe its own project?

-Even if we explain this from the most benevolent angle, assuming all this funding is not for profit but for the project itself, the public does not know that these secret activities are essentially problematic.
+Even if we explain this from the most benevolent perspective, assuming all this funding is not for profit but for the project itself, the public does not know that these secret activities are essentially problematic.
 The project party controls the price of the project, which is a strange form of price manipulation.
-This also makes the so-called concept of "the team having a treasury" meaningless because it seems you also have a treasury for sniping.
-The public has no transparency about these matters at all.
+This also makes the concept of "the team has a treasury" meaningless because it seems you also have a treasury for sniping.
+There is absolutely no transparency for the public regarding these matters.

 Hayden Davis:

-I think this happens with all meme tokens unless they are completely dead and then taken over by the CTO.
+I think this happens with all meme tokens unless they are completely dead and then managed by the CTO.
 I am just sharing based on transparency considerations; maybe I overshared, but I don't care.
-When you are in charge, you need to figure out how to keep these projects going, and that is what we have been trying to do.
+When you are in charge, you need to figure out how to keep these projects going, and that’s what we have been trying to do.

-To add, if you want to know Dave's story, simply put, it was Milei's team that wanted Dave to get involved for some cross-promotion, and even eventually do an interview like Dave did with Trump, creating some possible opportunities.
+To add, if you want to know Dave's story, simply put, it was Milei's team that wanted Dave to get involved for some cross-promotion, even to eventually do an interview like Dave did with Trump and create some possible opportunities.

 Part 11: Role Reversal